Trading

 Submit the application with required documentation

-Pay the applicable licence fee
+Pay the applicable license fee

-Receive the trading licence and commence operations
+Receive the trading license and commence operations

 Standard documentation typically includes passport copies for all shareholders and directors, a business plan, shareholder details, and a No Objection Certificate where applicable.
-There is no minimum share capital requirement for most free zone trading licences at Dubai South, which lowers the barrier to entry considerably.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, which lowers the barrier to entry considerably.

-Ongoing compliance obligations include annual licence renewal, maintaining a registered address within the free zone, and adhering to UAE customs regulations for all import and re-export activities.
+Ongoing compliance obligations include annual license renewal, maintaining a registered address within the free zone, and adhering to UAE customs regulations for all import and re-export activities.
 Facility options range from flexi-desk and virtual office arrangements to full warehousing units, depending on the operational volume and nature of the goods being traded.

 Key Regulatory and Customs Considerations